The Adventure Zone Royale: Episode 14

 want to target the where step four

-With a thunder damage chromatic orb at level two.
+with a thunder damage chromatic orb at level two

-Read me the description of chromatic orb if you would.
-You hurl a four inch diameter sphere of energy at a creature.
+uh read me the description of chromatic orb if you would you hurl a four-inch diameter sphere of energy at a creature.
+Oh, my gosh is not a creature.

-where an object is not invulnerable, but you have to deal a certain threshold of damage for for it to have any effect at all.
+where an object is not invulnerable, but you have to deal a certain threshold of damage for it to have any effect at all.

 How thick is the slam?